 Few would object to the idea of preventing a 140+ year-old national champion be sold off to rivals.
-Especially when these who would gladly see to Toshiba’s extinction.
+Especially when those who would gladly see to Toshiba’s extinction.
 Even fewer would worry about preventing the sale of a bank should the move destabilize a domestic financial system.

 At first sight, public intervention in the economy seems relevant (if not important) to preserve the public interest.
 Yet, the two cases mentioned above demonstrate that such actions are not without consequence.

 Unsurprisingly, both governments assessed their respective decisions as being legitimate.
 Legitimate within the scope of public interests.
 And legitimate within the scope of international law.
 And truth be told, governments have a right to regulate to preserve that public interest.